© 2026 Connecticut Public

 Life Kit has tips for keeping your cool while dating

-MARIELLE SEGARRA, BYLINE: Many of us have been taught that we'll have all of our physical, emotional and social needs met by our soulmate or romantic partner, you know, the one.
+MARIELLE SEGARRA, BYLINE: Many of us have been taught that we'll have all of our physical, emotional and social needs met by our soulmate or romantic partner - you know, the one.
 And if you think about it that way, a date feels like an audition for the role of your everything.
 No pressure, right?
-Allison Raskin says, one way to protect your mental health while dating is to keep it in perspective and really interrogate some of the things you believe.
+Allison Raskin says one way to protect your mental health while dating is to keep it in perspective and really interrogate some of the things you believe.

-RASKIN: Because if you believe that one rejection off of a dating app means you're never going to find anybody and that you're completely unlovable and you're going to be alone forever, then engaging with a dating app is a really high-stakes activity.
+RASKIN: Because if you believe that one rejection off of a dating app means you're never going to find anybody and that you're completely unlovable and you're going to be alone forever, then engaging with the dating app is a really high-stakes activity.

-SEGARRA: So, OK, we're keeping things in perspective.
+SEGARRA: So OK, we're keeping things in perspective.
 She says it also helps to remember that dating is not a game where there are winners and losers.
-A date is just an opportunity to get to know another person and ask, are we a fit?
+A date is just an opportunity to get to know another person and ask - are we a fit?

-SEGARRA: Another suggestion - Allison says, if you're someone who tends to overthink things or move too quickly in the early stages of dating, you might consider dating multiple people at once.
+SEGARRA: Another suggestion - Allison says if you're someone who tends to overthink things or move too quickly in the early stages of dating, you might consider dating multiple people at once.

 SEGARRA: Of course, you'll want to communicate that with the folks you're seeing, especially if you're being physically intimate.
 Make sure you're on the same page about whether you're exclusive.
-Another maybe surprising tip from Allison - you don't have to share every detail of your dating life with your friends.
+Another, maybe surprising, tip from Allison - you don't have to share every detail of your dating life with your friends.

-RASKIN: If you like the person that you are when you're around them - so I'm making my funniest jokes, I'm sharing my most insightful thoughts, I'm my full self - so really looking at, like, who are you when you're with this person?
+RASKIN: If you like the person that you are when you're around them.
+So I'm making my funniest jokes, I'm sharing my most insightful thoughts, I'm my full self.
+So really looking at, like, who are you when you're with this person?
 What side of you do they bring out?

-SEGARRA: If, on the other hand, they consistently bring out your fearful side or your insecure side or you just feel ill at ease after spending time with them, that's information.
-And maybe it tells you to keep playing the field.
+SEGARRA: If, on the other hand, they consistently bring out your fearful side or your insecure side, or you just feel ill at ease after spending time with them, that's information, and maybe it tells you to keep playing the field.
 For NPR News, I'm Marielle Segarra.

 NPR transcripts are created on a rush deadline by an NPR contractor.
 This text may not be in its final form and may be updated or revised in the future.
 Accuracy and availability may vary.
 The authoritative record of NPR’s programming is the audio record.